 Therefore, we need another approach called Seller’s Discretionary Income.
 Much of the “value” of a small business is in owner compensation or benefits, thus the need to recapture these in the valuation.
 This allows us to gain a better sense of the true value of the business.

 Of course, this is an exercise we undergo when a sale is imminent.
-But, it is also helpful in your long term planning.
+But it is also helpful in your long-term planning.
 The goal is to sell or transfer the business smartly to facilitate your overall financial/retirement planning.
-Therefore, it is important to look at your 2016 to see if you’re on track.
-If you want to retire in 5 years, what would the value of the Company need to be to allow you to do so?
-Where are you today compared to where the numbers need to be to reach that valuation?
+Therefore, looking at your 2022 to see if you’re on track is important.
+For example, if you want to retire in 5 years, what would the value of the Company need to be to allow you to do so?
+Where are you today compared to the numbers needed to reach that valuation?
 What should you be doing differently in your business to advance your goal?

 If you don’t plan for a successful exit, the probability is high that you won’t capture the full value of what you’ve built.